ARMmbed/mbed-os/docs/design-documents/hal/0001-i2c-overhaul.md

 - **Add** `i2c_timeout` function to the API.

   Sets the transmision timeout to use for the following blocking transfers.
 This timeout duration is not currently configurable, adding this function will allow this to be set to a specific period before failing the transfer with a timeout error.
 Calling this function will replace default timeout value.
 Default timeout value is based on I2C frequency and is computed as triple amount of time it would take to send data over I2C.
-To restore the deafault timeout value call `i2c_timeout` with `0` timeout value

 - **Add** an `i2c_get_capabilities` function to API return supported capabilities and constraints on the currently running platform.